heinanX/foodcipes/progress.md

 Made the [id] page fully responsive.

 **Next up:** leave [id] page for now and focus on fetching recipes under a specific tag.
 (I need to add link to original recipe.)

+**Day 6: Error fetching data client side.**

+Struggled with fetching data based on a search function.
+I wanted it to be handled inside a server component but had to use a client component for the search fields.
+After spending a few hours troubleshooting and learning how to use Apollo Client on the client side, I watched a very helpful video and learned how to handle it server-side.

+**Day 7: Recipe Index**
+Renamed my Index component from indexResults to indexList.
+It made more sense since it's more of a list than a result of something.
+I'm not overly fond of fetching every recipe document when I never need them all at the same time, but given that this is a small-scale app meant just for me, I decided not to overcomplicate things.
+I've limited the data I fetch from each document, which already improves performance and reduces data transfer.